Teri Reeves: Early life

 Reeves was born in Northern California but moved many times in her life.
 She lived in Houston, TX, Grand Rapids, MI, Santa Barbara, and San Diego, and now resides in LA.

 Career

-Reeves' desire to become an actress began as a young girl while she was watching Katharine Hepburn in The Philadelphia Story.
+Reeves' desire to become an actress began when, as a young girl, she watched Katharine Hepburn in The Philadelphia Story.
 She began attending UC Santa Barbara as a math major, but decided to audition for the acting program and was accepted.
 Reeves studied in the BFA program at UC Santa Barbara and the MFA program at UC San Diego.

 Reeves' most notable roles are KJ Jameson on Battleground, Hallie Thomas on Chicago Fire and Dorothy Gale on Once Upon a Time.

 Personal life

 Reeves holds a black belt in Brazilian Jiu Jitsu under Professor Romulo Barral, which she practices almost daily.
-Reeves has a cavalier king charles spaniel named Willow.
+Reeves has a Cavalier King Charles spaniel named Willow.

 In 2005, she married Jonathan Reeves.
 The couple divorced in 2014.